opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 A role is a set of permissions that can be assigned to any project  member.
 Multiple roles can be assigned to the same project member.

-In contrast to “normal” project roles, **Global roles** are project-overarching roles that can be assigend to a user and allow certain actions (for example, creating new projects).
+In contrast to "normal" project roles, **Global roles** are project-overarching roles that can be assigned to a user and allow certain actions (for example, creating new projects).

 Global roles can be added to a [user profile](../users/#view-user-profile).